Getting a Certificate of Eligibility for VA educational benefits is the first step in using the GI Bill.

 You’ll have to either establish one of these forms of login, or figure out what your password is, or reset your password if it has expired.
 You may need your military ID, so have that handy.
 Depending on what credentials you already have established, the authentication process may include a soft credit pull to verify your identity.

-Once you’re successfully logged in, the page will now look like this:
+Once you’ve successfully logged in, the page will now look like this:

 Once you complete the application, you will receive a confirmation page that looks like this:

-The VA usually reviews applications within 30 days, and then they’ll send you a Certificate of Eligibility by mail.
-If they have questions, or your application is denied, that will also happen by mail.
+The VA usually reviews applications in around 30 days.
+Then, they’ll send you a Certificate of Eligibility by regular US mail.
+If they have questions, or your application is denied, that will also happen by regular US mail.

 What To Do With The Certificate of Eligibility